Shadow15510/Vecmat/README.md

  - `times_mat(mat)` : Multiplies the two vectors and returns a `Vector` object.
  - `by_mat(mat)` : Divides two vectors and returns a `Vector` object.
- - The vectors supports the basic operation `+` and `-` for the addition and substraction between two vectors and `*` and `/` for the multiplication and division between a vector and a real number
+ - The vectors supports the basic operation `+` and `-` for the addition and substraction between two vectors and `*` and `/` for the multiplication and division between a vector and a real number, they also work for element-wise multiplication between two vectors

 #### Advanced vector manipulations